Today's Articles

 Like other displaced groups, they discarded some aspects of their culture, modified others, and created new forms.
 This African adaptation to local American conditions is called creolization.
 The percentage of Africans in local society and the time spent in any one place played a role in developing an African (central or south) American culture in Latin America.
 In countries such as Argentina, Columbia, Brazil, and Mexico, African slaves were the minority.
 They had to deal with a significant and dynamic form of European society and culture.
 The African communities survived and, in some instances, grew against the stiff and relentless competition of the majority, or "high" culture.
 The mainstream eventually adopted pieces of the African ethnic subculture.
 Nonetheless, the African character of the African American culture is less pronounced than in societies where Blacks were the majority of the people.

 As a distinct minority, the beginnings of African people in the Americas brought about cultural change in their lives.
 Official acceptance modifies some forms of culture; for blacks in Central and Latin America, life was no different.
 The carnival is an example.
 Until the 19th century, the annual carnival celebration was confined to the Black population; the upper classes condemned it and tried to end it as a public festival.
-By the early 20th century, however, it had attracted all classes and races.
+However, by the early 20th century, it had attracted all classes and races.
 It has official government support in the Bahamas, Cuba, Trinidad and Tobago, and Brazil.
-Although carnival has become highly regarded, and their festivities are open to all races and classes, the chief participants of these carnivals are still Black.
+Although carnivals have become highly regarded, and their festivities are open to all races and classes, the chief participants are still Black.
 The same remains true for other folk festivals, such as the Jonkonnu in Jamaica.

 In some cases, however, the transition from low to high culture buried the African origin and influence.
 An example is Argentina, where the tango (dance) was developed from dual African ancestries.
-One source is undoubtedly the Spanish fandango, but the fandango is really Moorish.
-The other source is a Black dance called the candombe, the feature attraction of Afro Argentine festivals during and after the period of slavery.
-Latin American music has always been deeply influenced by the vibrant rhythms and melodies that Blacks brought from their African homeland.
+One source is undoubtedly the Spanish fandango, but the fandango is Moorish.
+The other source is a Black dance called the candombe, which is a feature attraction of Afro Argentine festivals during and after the period of slavery.
+Latin American music has always been deeply influenced by the vibrant rhythms and melodies that Blacks brought from Africa.

 This is particularly true in Brazil; in fact, the first real music school in that country was founded by a Black priest.
 Brazilian music is filled with African themes, and well-known composers such as Heitor Villa-Lobos have long found inspiration in the Black musical heritage.
 Many Caribbean musical styles have become widely known, including the mambo from Cuba, salsa from Puerto Rico, reggae from Jamaica, and calypso from Trinidad.